timkrentz/riaps-integration/riaps-rpiruntime/README.md

 a service runs the actions immediately.
 Enabling the service will allow the service to start when booting up.
 Disabling a service will completely turn the service off (even when rebooted).
-Stopping a service will just stop the service for the current boot of the BBB, it will be back on after the next reboot, unless it is disabled.
+Stopping a service will just stop the service for the current boot of the RPi, it will be back on after the next reboot, unless it is disabled.

 ```
 sudo systemctl status riaps-<name>.service